willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 I doubt it.
 ===================================

-That\'s fine!
-But it\'s also not a question.
-Anyway, no one\'s making you join.
+That's fine!
+But it's also not a question.
+Anyway, no one's making you join.
 Keep reading to see for yourself how it works, and check out the documentation to get more details about our long term vision!

 How does membership work?
 ===================================

 Our mission demands that we guarantee universal equal rights, so we cannot only offer membership to people who can already afford the basic services we provide.
-If we wanted to limit membership to people who don\'t really need it, we\'d have just started a country club.
+If we wanted to limit membership to people who don't really need it, we'd have just started a country club.

 As a result, we need to make sure that we only offer membership when we are certain we can guarantee equal access to our services, regardless of how much any new member is able or willing to pay.
 We do this by carefully planning our finances, in much the same way that a capitalist insurance company uses actuarial data to set premiums.
 Our job is slightly harder, because we need to allow much wider variation in member fees, but it works on similar financial principles.
 Whenever we are able to offer new membership, we will clearly indicate how many spots are available, and how long the application window is open for.
 Once the window closes, we will randomly select which applicants we offer membership to, with equal weight given to all applicants regardless of their personal circumstances.

 Selected applicants will be invited to interview with a Membership Counselor, and we will endeavor to accommodate any reasonable requests for assistance in completing this interview.
-The purpose is just to get an idea of the applicant\'s situation and answer any of their questions or concerns.
-With their permission, we may conduct a background check to verify that they aren\'t misrepresenting anything about their situation, but we\'ll never deny an application based solely on personal circumstances.
+The purpose is just to get an idea of the applicant's situation and answer any of their questions or concerns.
+With their permission, we may conduct a background check to verify that they aren't misrepresenting anything about their situation, but we'll never deny an application based solely on personal circumstances.
 The only expectation is that the applicant is honest about their situation and how much they are able (and willing) to pay in member fees so that we can plan our own finances accordingly.

 How is access to basic goods and services provided?
 ========================================================